zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

   Web Token (JWT)][ietf-jwk] Profile for [OAuth 2.0][oauth2] Client Authentication and Authorization Grants as described in the according [IETF document][ietf-jwk].

+This is the according entry in the configuration file:

 ```
 <grant-types-supported>